x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/disconnected-mailboxes-exchange-2013-help.md

   - You deleted a mailbox by using the EAC or the [Remove-Mailbox](https://technet.microsoft.com/en-us/library/aa995948\(v=exchg.150\)) cmdlet and now want to reconnect the mailbox to a different Active Directory user account.

   - You deleted a mailbox and now want to restore the mailbox to an existing mailbox.
-For example, if a user whose mailbox was deleted has a new mailbox, you can restore the user’s disabled mailbox to their new mailbox.
+For example, if a user whose mailbox was deleted has a new mailbox, you can restore the user's disabled mailbox to their new mailbox.

-  - You want to convert a user mailbox to a linked mailbox associated with a user account that’s external to the forest in which your Exchange organization exists.
+  - You want to convert a user mailbox to a linked mailbox associated with a user account that's external to the forest in which your Exchange organization exists.
 The resource forest scenario is an example of when you would want to associate a mailbox with an external account.
 In this scenario, user objects in the Exchange forest have mailboxes, but the user objects are disabled for logon.
 You must associate a mailbox in the Exchange forest with a user account in the external account forest.

 There are two ways you can reconnect or restore a disabled mailbox.
 The first method is to use the EAC or the **Connect-Mailbox** cmdlet to connect a disabled mailbox to a user account.
 For procedures to reconnect disabled mailboxes, see [Connect a disabled mailbox](connect-a-disabled-mailbox-exchange-2013-help.md).